 Whether you’re an Australian resident or simply a traveler to the country, cannabis for recreational use is, on a federal level, still illegal today.
 However, you can buy cannabis seeds in Australia online, provided you choose a reputable source.
 Here are our top choices:

 MSNL Seedbank – The high quality of the cannabis seeds in Australia you purchase from MSNL Seedbank makes it one of the best around.
 Based in London, United Kingdom, marijuana-seeds.nl is known for reliably delivering juicy strains at low prices because they buy in bulk directly from Dutch producers.
 They pass the savings onto you!
 MSNL accepts Bitcoin (including other crypto-currencies), debit/credit cards, bank transfers, cash, and money orders as payment.

-Crop King Seeds – The Canadian-based marijuana seed breeders get seeds from around the globe thanks to their long-standing relationships with reliable breeders.
-They have excellent customer service as well as some of the most potent weed strains of 2019.
-Conveniently buy cannabis seeds in Australia through Crop King Seeds using US/Canadian dollars, Visa/Mastercard, Bitcoin, or Interac E-Transfers (for Canadians only).
+ILGM Seed Bank – A Netherlands-based seed bank with a special focus on helping growers learn everything they need to grow a great crop.
+They have excellent customer service as well as some of the most potent weed strains of 2020.
+Conveniently buy cannabis seeds in Australia through ILGM using US/Canadian dollars, Visa/Mastercard, Bitcoin, or bank transfer.

 Be aware that buying cannabis seeds in Australia and then getting caught possessing, using, or selling cannabis is illegal as per the federal government, and will still be illegal outside of Canberra after January 2020.
 Always review the local laws where you live to ensure you understand the potential repercussions of non-compliance.

 Possessing, Using, and Selling Marijuana: What Does Australian Law Say?